-(A review of Pankaj Mishra’s new book.
-Cross-posted on 3 Quarks Daily, where it has received many comments.)
+(Cross-posted on 3 Quarks Daily, where it has received many comments.)

 On how caste patriarchy in urban India hijacks and distorts the reality of gender violence.

 Delhi now lives in infamy as India’s ‘rape capital’.
 In December 2012, the gruesome and fatal gang rape of a young woman, named Nirbhaya (‘fearless’) by the media, unleashed intense media and public outrage across India.
 Angry middle-class men and women, breaking some of their taboos and silences around sexual crimes, marched in Delhi shouting ‘Death to Rapists!’
 The parliament scrambled to enact tough new anti-rape laws.

 Many Delhiites have since grown fearful of their city’s public spaces.
 Spotting an emotionally charged issue, opposition politicians promised to make Delhi safe for women.
 Campaigning for the Bharatiya Janata Party (BJP) in 2013, Narendra Modi told Delhiites, ‘When you go out to vote, keep in mind "Nirbhaya" who became a victim of rape.’
 The Aam Aadmi Party (AAP) convenor, Arvind Kejriwal, even promised private security guards with ‘commando training’ in every neighborhood.
 All this might suggest that a rape epidemic has broken out in Delhi’s streets, alleys, and buses.
 Mainstream media outlets in India and abroad seem to agree.